viggnah/wso2-apim-monetization-docker/useful-commands.md

 # fluentd forward plugin buffers by default!
 It flushes the buffer every 60s.
 I had to set flush_mode to immediate so it never buffers!!

+# Built docker images are cached
+If you need something to change in your APIM docker image, make sure to remove and rebuild the docker image otherwise it picks up the previous one.
+For example, you modify the `./apim/secrets.env` but it won't be reflected in the docker image, unless rebuilt!

+# Check logs for only container
+docker logs wso2-apim
+docker logs -f wso2-apim